NickHeiner/lambdascript/js/README.md

 * When your language can't be parsed, it's not obvious if it's during the tokenizing or grammar phase
 * Docs are limited
 * The debugger output is hard to understand
+* It would be nice to get actual line and column numbers when parse errors occur.

+##### Other notes
+* Ideological rigidity (like wanting everything to be an expression) can make things harder.